sgmurphy/wordpress-plugins/calculated-fields-form/README.txt

 == Changelog ==

+= 5.2.21 =

+* Improve user experience with the forms builder by applying tooltips to the drag-and-drop handler and columns' icons.
+* Includes Reply To attributes in the notification and confirmation email sessions to enter explicit reply-to email addresses.
+* Adds new form templates.

 = 5.2.20 =

 * Identifies fields with col-... or column... class names assigned with a top-right icon.